EPR laws by state at a glance

 What is the strictest packaging EPR state?

-California carries the highest penalty of any U.S. packaging EPR state at $50,000 per day per violation, has the broadest scope including no general business-to-business exemption, and adds a 2032 recyclability mandate.
+California carries the highest penalty in force in any U.S. packaging EPR state, up to $50,000 per day per violation under PRC 42081(a)(1) and $25,000 per day for small producers under PRC 42060(a)(5).
+Minnesota's statute authorizes up to $100,000 per day for a third violation, but no stewardship plan is approved so nothing can accrue there yet.
+California also has the broadest scope including no general business-to-business exemption, and adds a 2032 recyclability mandate.
 Oregon was the first state to reach active fee collection.